 Congressman Thompson has served on the Agriculture, Budget and Small Business Committees.
 Each day, Congressman Thompson works to level the playing field.
 Thompson employs a progressive, yet realistic, approach to overcome the disparities and be the unabashed champion for civil rights, equal education, and healthcare reform for Mississippi.

 Congressman Thompson is a lifelong member of the Asbury United Methodist Church in Bolton, Mississippi.
-He has been married to his college sweetheart, London Johnson of Mound Bayou, Mississippi, for 45 years.
+He married his college sweetheart, London Johnson of Mound Bayou, Mississippi in 1968, they remain happily married to this day.
 The couple has one daughter BendaLonne, one granddaughter, Jeanna, and one grandson, Thomas Gordon.
 Congressman Thompson is an avid outdoorsman.
 He also enjoys gardening, reading, and listening to blues music.